- Minimum age: 18 years

 - Ability to meet immunization and program specified health requirements in compliance with the Centers for Disease Control guidelines

-- Health Self-Assessment -- addresses a student's ability to perform laboratory skills and general clinical responsibilities, in addition to being able to:
+- Ability to perform laboratory skills and general clinical responsibilities, in addition to being able to:

 - lift a minimum of 25 pounds and to reach overhead